shiweifu/SFTagView/README.md

 ### Usage

 #### Example
 Check out the project.
-It contains the usage of normal and in UITableViewCell.
+It contains the usages of normal way and in UITableViewCell.

 #### Code
 ```objc